nyashaChiza/Real-Time-Credit-Card-Transaction-Fraud-Detection/README.md

 # EXPECTED RESULTS:

-•	A model that can classify transactions as normal or fraudulent in real time\n
+1)	A model that can classify transactions as normal or fraudulent in real time
-•	A model with an accuracy score of at least 80%\n
+2)	A model with an accuracy score of at least 80%
-•	The model is to be deployed using a REST API
+3)	The model is to be deployed using a REST API